breck7/scrollsdk/treeBase/readme.md

     yearsToOrbitSun 1.881
     moons 2

-The Grammar file (aka Schema), for this file would be this:
+The Grammar file (TreeBase's version of "Schemas"), for this file would be this:

     planetNode
      root